3ytasarim/Algi-Akademi/replit.md

 - **PDF Management**: Integration with object storage for real PDF file uploads and serving.
 - **User Roles**: Admin, Student, Consultant roles with distinct access levels and functionalities.
 - **Reporting/Analytics**: Real-time activity notifications and performance tracking.
+- **SMS Integration**: Automatic welcome SMS sending when new students are created, with template-based message system and NetGSM integration placeholders.

 # External Dependencies